angular/angular/aio/content/guide/forms-overview.md

 ### Data flow in template-driven forms

-In template-driven forms each form element in the linked to a directive that manages the form model internally.
+In template-driven forms, each form element is linked to a directive that manages the form model internally.
 The diagrams below uses the same favorite color example to demonstrate how data flows when an input field's value is changed from the view and then from the model.

 <figure>
   <img src="generated/images/guide/forms-overview/dataflow-td-forms-vtm.png" alt="Template-driven forms view to model data flow" width="100%">